yivash/hate_crimes/README.md

-# Recognising most dangerous Moscow underground stations in contest of violent hate crimes
+# Recognising most dangerous Moscow underground stations in context of violent hate crimes
 <p><b>What are violent hate crimes?</b></p>
 <p>We generally speak of a hate crime if the attack is based on the actual or perceived belonging of the victim to an ethnic, religious or other vulnerable group. </p>
 <p>In Russia victims of hatecrimes are frightened to report incidents to police in a majority of cases. </p>